 The Registrar is responsible for the management of the registration process by which students enroll in classes.
-Registration procedures for each term are described in the schedule of classes for that term and on the University's website.
+Registration procedures for each term are described in the schedule of classes for that term and on the University's schedule of classes each term.